json-api/json-api/_format/1.0/index.md

 (e.g. camelCasing).

-If a server encounters a query parameter that does not follow the naming conventions above, and the server does not know how to proccess it as a query parameter from this specification, it **MUST** return `400 Bad Request`.
+If a server encounters a query parameter that does not follow the naming conventions above, and the server does not know how to process it as a query parameter from this specification, it **MUST** return `400 Bad Request`.

 > Note: This is to preserve the ability of JSON API to make additive additions